 Most software projects, including WordPress, use a version-control system to keep track of source code and revisions.
-WordPress and Jetpack use their own installations of Subversion for version control.
-Here are the basics of connecting to our Subversion repository.
+Jetpack is available on GitHub.
+Here are the basics of downloading Jetpack using Git.

-(If you’re not familiar with Subversion, the teaching tools at OpenHatch Training Missions are a great place to start.)
+(If you’re not familiar with Git and GitHub, the GitHub Guides videos are a great place to start.)

-The easiest way to get Subversion is to download a binary package for your operating system from Subversion’s web site – there are packages for most major operating systems, including Mac OSX, Windows, several versions of Linux, and more.
-You can also build Subversion directly from source code.
-From the Subversion web site, download the latest source code release.
-After unpacking it, follow the instructions in the
+The easiest way to get Git is to download a binary package for your operating system from Git’s website – there are packages for most major operating systems, including Mac OSX, Windows, several versions of Linux, and more.

-The Jetpack repository is available here, and has three important sections:
+The Jetpack repository is available here, and has four important sections:

-- Tags: Codes that let you know what version of Jetpack you’re looking at (e.g., 2.3.1).
+- Releases: Codes that let you know what version of Jetpack you’re looking at (e.g., 2.3.1).
 All publicly-released versions of Jetpack have a tag.